BeeGFS Hive Index

 Threads=10

-Number of threads to run the Hive index commands.
-You should set this count as per the number of cores available on the system where the Hive index will be created.
+Number of threads to run the Hive Index commands.
+You should set this count as per the number of cores available on the system where the Hive Index will be created.

 # absolute path to bee executables